 Tips for your website planning:

-• Using a pen and paper and write down everything on the website that you want.
+- Using a pen and paper write down everything on the website that you want.
 The best ways to organize your thoughts are to dream and to create a mind map.

-Does Your Business Need a New Website That Actually Brings in New Business?
+Does Your Business Need a New Website That Brings in New Business?

-Remember, when creating a website you have two audiences that are equally important: Humans and Google.
+Remember, when creating a website you have two equally important audiences: Humans and Google.
 Most website designers stick to designing for humans.
 Why?
 Because the client wants a beautiful site first, and the designer is interested in making that client happy.
-But unfortunately that’s where most designers stop.
+But unfortunately, that’s where most designers stop.
 Magnified Media designs sites for both Humans and Google.
 Why again you ask?
-The reason is simple - if you don’t make your site Google-friendly, it won’t ever get seen by Humans!
+The reason is simple – if you don’t make your site Google-friendly, it won’t ever get seen by Humans!
 Interested in seeing what we can do for your business?
 Schedule your free Online Presence Audit now.